Theaninova/Art-Of-Rally-Reset-Visualizer/README.md

 The purpose of it is to demonstrate how much less frustrating something like this is to the player, and hopefully get it into the main game into the future.

+##### Compensation modes

+*Restart to update compensation previews*

+* None: uses the radius as-is
+* Car: uses the car's width to approximate the width-feeling of the previous implementation
+* Static: uses a user-defined custom value to add to the bubble

 *for obvious reasons this disables the leaderboards*

 ## Installation